 Table of Contents

-The CUET Normalization process 2024 converts the raw scores into percentiles up to 7 decimals to resolve any basic irregularities resulting from the marks distribution across different sessions and days.
-The CUET UG Normalization process 2024 has been cancelled by NTA as both exams will have a single shift for each subject.
+The CUET Normalization process 2026 converts the raw scores into percentiles up to 7 decimals to resolve any basic irregularities resulting from the marks distribution across different sessions and days.
+The CUET exam 2026 is used for admission to several undergraduate courses across India.

-What is CUET Normalization Process 2024?
+What is CUET Normalization Process 2026?

+CUET normalization process 2026 compares your marks with others to ensure a fair method is followed to assess your calibre and performance in the exam.
 The CUET normalization procedure includes factors such as the number of candidates who have taken the test, difficulty level of the exam, average performance in the exam, and overall distribution of marks.

 The National Testing Agency (NTA) implemented the normalization approach in multiple ways to develop a fair and unbiased evaluation of candidates.
 However, the CUET Normalization Process has been discontinued.

-CUET Normalization Process Details 2024
+CUET Normalization Process Details 2026

-The CUET UG normalization process 2024 is used to score the candidates.
+The CUET UG normalization process 2026 is used to score the candidates.
 The equi-percentile method converts the raw scores obtained by a candidate in the CUET written test.
 The raw score of each candidate is then compared to the raw marks obtained by all other candidates in the same session.

 This equi-percentile method is used for every exam session for the same subject.
 The percentiles of all candidates are then equated and converted into normalized marks.